sourcegraph/handbook/content/tech-ops/Vendr/index.md

 Vendr will serve two functions for us:

 - A portal to store details about our Saas contracts (expiration dates, costs, contacts, etc)
-- A trusted partner who will provide us valuable information about our existing and future suppliers and ensure that we are getting the advantageous pricing and terms
+- A trusted partner who will provide valuable insights into our Saas suppliers and ensure that we are getting the advantageous pricing and terms

-We hope that by partnering with Vendr we will be able to continue to encourage our teams to buy the systems they need while also providing visibility into our tech stack from a process and cost savings perspective.

 Why we teamed up with a procurement partner in 2021: